hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614271v1-leader360v-the-large-scale-real-world-360-video-dataset-for-multi-ta.md

 ---
 layout: default
-title: Leader360V: The Large-scale, Real-world 360 Video Dataset for Multi-task Learning in Diverse Environment
+title: "Leader360V: The Large-scale, Real-world 360 Video Dataset for Multi-task Learning in Diverse Environment"
 ---

 # Leader360V: The Large-scale, Real-world 360 Video Dataset for Multi-task Learning in Diverse Environment